Quickstart: Install the Azure Sphere SDK for Windows

 To install CMake, download and install the appropriate version of CMake for your development environment from the CMake download page.

-Add CMake and Ninja to your PATH environment variable.
+bindirectory (typically, C:\Program Files\CMake\bin) and the directory containing ninja.exe to your PATH environment variable.
 To find information about setting this environment variable in Windows, type "path" in the Search box.

 Install the Azure Sphere extension for Visual Studio Code